josdejong/blog/source/about/index.md

 I'm pragmatic and have a lot of attention for details.
 Always overflowing with great ideas to work on
 (which tend to pop up at times I should sleep or when taking a shower).
-I have 19 years of programming experience and am familiar with languages such as a various Basic languages, C++, Java, Android, PHP, Python, JavaScript and node.js, HTML, CSS, SQL, Matlab, and PLC programming.
+I have 20 years of programming experience and am familiar with languages such as a various Basic languages, C++, Matlab, PLC programming Java, Android, Kotlin, PHP, Python, R, JavaScript and node.js, HTML, CSS, SQL, NoSQL, GraphQL.
 I'm always looking around for new tools, techniques, and languages to make programming even more fun.
 I enjoy the creative process that programming is, especially these moments